mh001/thereweare/coincontrol.md

 ### start peerunity

-* Run peerunity with a bat file with the command
+* Run peerunity with a bat file that has the command
 ```
 D:\bin\peerunity-rc\peerunity-rc-qt -conf=D:\bin\peerunity-rc\ppcoin.conf
 ```